summii/summii.github.io/_posts/2017-09-26-making-recommendations.md

 system before when using an online shopping site like Amazon and flipkart.These sites track the users information and when you go online
 , it uses this information to suggest products you might like.

+## The Mathematics behind it

+Let's say, a customer X loves comedies, hates romatic movies and is ok with action movies on the scale of 1-5.

+X = (5,1,3)

+Now, lets assume we have to new movies, one is romantic comedy and the other is funny action movie.
+They have their own vector of qualities.

+m1 = (4,5,1) and m2 = (5,1,5)

+Now, we have to make recommendation, we will apply dot product between customer's preferences for each movie.

+Lets compute,

+X.m1 = (5,1,3).(4,5,1)

+(5.4) -> user loves comedy movies and this is movie is funny + (1.5) -> user hates romance but this movie is romantic + (3.1) -> user ok with action and this movie is not action = 28

+The score we got is 28, but what does this number mean?
+First we will look into best score and worst score we can get.

+(5,5,5).(5.5.5) = 75

+worst score,
+(1,1,1).(1,1,1) = 3

+So, we must think about 28 on a scale from 3-75.

+Let's try for other movie m2,

+(5,1,3).(5,1,5) = (5.5) + (1.1) + (3.5) = 41

+This is higher than 28, we will recommend movie2 to user.

+## More programmatic approach

 First thing you need to do is find a way to represent different people and their preferences.In python , a simple way to do this is to use nested dictionary.We will create a dictionary of movie critics and their ratings of a small movie dataset.